-- 1. the Student must be a registered apprentice in their state, - 2. the College must inspect the funeral home facility and - 3. the Student must be enrolled in or have completed Embalming I.
+- 1. the Student must be a registered apprentice in their state (student responsibility) - 2. the Student must be enrolled in or have completed the Embalming I course. - 3. the College must inspect the funeral home facility and approve the facility.

 Students not working in a funeral home - Students not working in a funeral home will be required to complete these courses while on campus during the last semester of the AAS program.
-On-campus clinical and practicum may take two or three weeks to complete while on campus.
+Oncampus clinical and practicum may take two or three weeks to complete while on campus.